box/box-skills-kit-nodejs/custom-skill-example-code/README.md

 As pre-requisites install the following locally on your developement machine:

 * [Node](https://nodejs.org/dist/latest-v8.x/) (we recommend node-8 because then your development and deployment environment would match.
-Once your download and install node, you get access to the npm CLI for all the commands later on)
+Once you download and install node, you get access to the npm CLI for all the commands later on)
 * [Serverless](https://serverless.com)

 Next generate your cloud provider keys to setup in serverless keys, through any provider of your choice: